Associate Alumnae of Douglass College - Planned Giving

 .

-You're considering a gift made after death as part of your estate > You want to help ensure Douglass' future > Estate planning is more important to you than an immediate income tax deduction
+You're considering a gift made after death as part of your estate > You want to help ensure the AADC's future > Estate planning is more important to you than an immediate income tax deduction

 Some very important documents you should have

 When it is time to begin planning your estate, you think about the people and institutions that have played an important role in your life.
-You have supported Douglass College during your lifetime.
-You believe in the College's mission and understand that she will continue to make a positive difference for young women far into the future.
+You have supported Associate Alumnae of Douglass College during your lifetime.
+You believe in the Associate Alumnae of Douglass College's mission and understand that she will continue to make a positive difference for young women far into the future.

-How can you provide for Douglass College's future?
+How can you provide for the AADC's future?
 By including a charitable bequest in your will or revocable trust.

 A bequest is easy to arrange (see sample text below).
 It is not payable until death, so it does not affect your assets or cash flow during your lifetime.
 It is private – your will is not filed or made public until your death.
 And, it is revocable – you can change the provisions in your will or trust at any time until death.